matrix-io/matrixio_hal_esp32/README.md

 make menuconfig
 ```

 Configure the ESP framework environment.
-Save your configuration and then exit the application(Default configuration works well.
-Just skip the setup pressing *Exit* in the first window).
+Save your configuration and then exit the application.
+Default configuration works well.
+Just skip the setup pressing *Exit* in the first window.

 ![ESP Framework configuration](ESP-IDF_config.png)